-- Projects under construction see committed investments of EUR 15 billion over the next 2-3 years. - Around 30% of the near term pipeline has been project financed (compared to 10% in the early years) - Total investment of EUR 80 billion is expected over the decade - Developers, and to an increasing extent utilities, will need to rely on PF to fund that investment pipeline
+- Projects under construction see committed investments of EUR 15 billion over the next 2-3 years. - Around 30% of the near term pipeline has been project financed (compared to 10% in the early years) - Total investment of EUR 80 billion or more is expected over the decade - Developers, and to an increasing extent utilities, will need to rely on PF to fund that investment pipeline

-1. The project finance market for offshore wind - the overall context
+1. The project finance market for offshore wind - deals and players